 High-intensity interval training , also called HIIT workouts, have become known in the fitness and medical world as one of the most effective means of improving cardiovascular health, respiratory endurance, as well as metabolic function.

-HIIT workouts are known to be an excellent way to burn fat in a short period of time and to help improve the physical performance of athletes of all kinds.
-(1)
+Research shows that HIIT workouts helps burn fat in a short period of time and improve the physical performance of athletes of all kinds.

 - Your cardiovascular health and endurance